Local SEO Checklist – Get Better Rankings

 Some people say less is more… not the case here.
 If your business provides multiple services ensure you have a separate page created for each service and link this in your main menu and pages where appropriate.
 Having more pages and content for your services provides a wider net for search engines and customers to discover you.

-Many of the top ranking websites adopt this method.
+Many of the top-ranking websites adopt this method.
 Even if you already have a website that doesn’t do this it can be fixed and re-indexed with search engines quickly.

 4. SEO Optimise your Website Pages – Search Engine Optimisation

 Now you have created your pages we need to take care of some on-page SEO (Search Engine Optimisation).
 This is vital to ensure your website performs well on search engines and rankings.
-There are quite a few factors to take into account when optimising your pages, I am going to point out some of the main ones to take note of:
+There are quite a few factors to take into account when optimizing your pages, I am going to point out some of the main ones to take note of:

-• Page Headings – Page headings are used as both a styling element and as an SEO element.
+- Page Headings – Page headings are used as both a styling element and as an SEO element.
 Headings tell search engines what level of importance a section on your website page is.
-You want to use a main heading containing your keyword or service name for your main summary section and then use or headings for other sections where required.
+You want to use a main heading containing your keyword or service name for your main summary section and then use headings for other sections where required.

-• Content Length – Ideally you should try to have at least 500 words of focused content on your page.
-In reality this is not always possible, if you can – great.
+- Content Length – Ideally you should try to have at least 500 words of focused content on your page.
+In reality, this is not always possible, if you can – great.

 5. NAP Citations